mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Gunnery control can be centralised at the bridge or dispersed throughout a ship.
-Most capital ships have dispersed control to prevent a lucky shot by enemy spacecraft from eliminating a ship’s offensive capabilities.
+Most capital ships have dispersed control to prevent a lucky shot by enemy spacecraft from eliminating a ship's offensive capabilities.

-Even a ‘decapitated’ ship with its bridge destroyed can still be lethal as long as its guns keep firing.
+Even a ‘decapitated' ship with its bridge destroyed can still be lethal as long as its guns keep firing.
 Some ships have a centralised model with the commander and key trigger personnel on the bridge.
-Design efficiencies and the preferences of the admiralty dictate
+Design efficiencies and the preferences of the admiralty dictate which approach is taken.

-Crew Roles

-which approach is taken.
 Captains who came up in the ranks of the gunnery department usually prefer a strictly distributed approach while those who came up in flight, technical or the line often prefer to have their key gunners in close physical proximity.

-THE GUNNER’S CONTROL PANEL
+THE GUNNER'S CONTROL PANEL
 Gunners, especially those on ships with the holographic display option, benefit from a highly customised control panel setup.
 Gunners arrange their preferences,